Firm Logo

 As investigation continues, if the facts show that Pfizer had a safer alternative available but failed to vigorously market it and notify prescribing physicians, their failure to do so resulted in many women facing brain and spinal tumor diagnoses, invasive surgical procedures, radiation, and life-altering complications.

 If you have concerns about Depo-Provera use, speak with your healthcare provider about your options and any necessary screenings.
 If you have been diagnosed with a brain or spinal tumor after Depo Provera use, contact our Women’s Health Litigation Team at Anapol Weiss.
-Our attorneys are investigating potential Depo-Provera lawsuit cases now.
+In October 2024, The Women’s Health Litigation Team at Anapol Weiss filed a lawsuit against Pfizer on behalf of a woman who used Depo-Provera for a prolonged period and developed a brain tumor.
+Anapol Weiss is preparing additional lawsuits on behalf of other women who developed meningiomas after using Depo-Provera for a prolonged period.
 Attorneys leading the team include: Kila Baldwin, Tracy Finken Magnotta, Shayna Slater, and Alex Walsh.

 Shayna SlaterShayna Slater